dahlbaek/datapackage-py/README.md

 # [<ValidationError: "'N/A' is not of type 'array'">]
 ```

-As a good citiziens we've decided to check out recource descriptor validity.
-And it's not valid!
+As a good citizen we have decided to check out recource descriptor validity.
+And it is not valid!
 We should use an array for `missingValues` property.
-Also don't forget to have an empty string as a missing value:
+Also, do not forget to have an empty string as a missing value:

 ```python
 resource.descriptor['schema']['missingValues'] = ['', 'N/A']